dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 14. Longest Common Prefix.md

 **Complexity Analysis**

 * Time complexity : $O(S)$ , where `S` is the sum of all characters in all strings.
 In the worst case there will be $n$ equal strings with length $m$ and the algorithm performs $S = m \cdot n$ character comparisons.
-Even though the worst case is still the same as Approach 1, in the best case there are at most $n \cdot minLen$ comparisons where minLenminLen is the length of the shortest string in the array.
+Even though the worst case is still the same as Approach 1, in the best case there are at most $n \cdot minLen$ comparisons where $minLen$ is the length of the shortest string in the array.

 * Space complexity : $O(1)$.
 We only used constant extra space.